ngjunsiang/laymansguide-src/season7/issue084/issue084.md

 ![Screenshot of an INNER JOIN operation between the Sales and Customer data tables, merged using custID values.](https://raw.githubusercontent.com/ngjunsiang/laymansguide/release/season7/issue084/issue084_04.png)

-That is much easier—once you’ve been trained in SQL syntax—than writing separate VLOOKUP formulas for each column you want, and having the maintain a whole table of formulas!
+That is much easier—once you’ve been trained in SQL syntax—than writing separate VLOOKUP formulas for each column you want, and having to maintain a whole table of formulas!

 You can even join more than two tables together with a query like: